Semih Terzi

-Semih Terzi (1968 – 15 July 2016) was a general in the Turkish Army, who was shot at the headquarters of the Special Forces Command during the attempted Turkish coup d'état on 15 July 2016.
+Semih Terzi (1968 – 16 July 2016) was a general in the Turkish Army, who was shot at the headquarters of the Special Forces Command during the failed 2016 Turkish coup attempt of 15 July.
 He was taken to the Gülhane Military Medical Academy (GATA) at 06:01, four hours after he was shot and according to witness reports, he was able to sit and talk when he was first brought to the hospital; he was announced dead the next day.

-Zekai Aksakallı ordered Ömer Halisdemir a special forces operative to neutralize Terzi in the night of the coup which changed the course of the attempt.
+Zekai Aksakallı ordered Ömer Halisdemir, a special forces operative, to neutralize Terzi in the night of the coup which changed the course of the attempt.

 Military career

 Terzi graduated from the Turkish Army Academy in 1989.
 In 2009, he was promoted to the rank of a Staff Colonel of the Engineer Corps (İstihkam Kurmay Albay).
 His promotion to the rank of a Brigadier general (Tuğgeneral) by the Supreme Military Council took place in August 2014.

 His last duty was commander of the 1st Special Forces Brigade and Special Forces Operations Base stationed in Silopi, Şırnak, southeastern Turkey.